 What is the best business lesson you’ve learned?

-What skills or traits are essential for a business leader?
+What traits or skills are essential for a business leader?

-What are some universal truths you’ve learned about leading a business?
+What are some universal truths you’ve learned about leadership?

 What is your definition of success?